sjoerdvankreel/firefly-synth-2/Manual.md

 The MIDI and automation smoothing control parameter can be used to smooth sudden changes in incoming MIDI and automation events.<br/>
 This parameter affects CLAP modulation events as well.

+Microtuning controls:<br/>
+These allow some control over what settings that make up the pitch are applied in the tuned or untuned parts of pitch calculation.<br/>
+Incoming MIDI notes are always part of the retuned pitch.

+* Tuning: when on, enables microtuning.
+Requires an MTS-ESP master to be connected.
+* Tune On Note: when on, microtuning is applied at incoming MIDI.
+When off, microtuning is applied continuously.
+When on, the "tune master pitchbend" switch has no effect for voice-level tuning, but it does still affect the master pitch sources in the global mod matrix.
+* Master pitch bend: includes master PB in either the tuned or untuned part of pitch calculations.
+When off, setting master PB to +12 semis results in 1 octave up (so, double the frequency).
+When on, and master PB is set to +12 semis, results in the exact same pitch as playing C5 with microtuning enabled.
+* Voice coarse: includes voice coarse pitch parameter in either the tuned or untuned part of pitch calculations.
+This is primarily intended to cooperate with global unison, which can alter the coarse pitch of individual voices.
+* Tune master matrix/tune voice matrix: these affect whether voice-level pitch and global last/low/high-key pitch sources in the matrix are retuned.
+See the matrix section for more details.